ZSRSSC/ZS-VIDAT/README.md

 **Downloading datasets**

 We trained the model "ZS-VIDAT" on four prominent banchmark datasets of the zero-shot scene classification in remote sensing images: [UCM21](http://weegee.vision.ucmerced.edu/datasets/landuse.html), [AID30](https://captain-whu.github.io/AID/), NWPU45, and WHU-RS19.
 Please download NWPU and RS19 datasets on your own way.
-Following, for the data splits use the code in ./data/xlsa17/code .
 In order to train the "ZSViDAT", first you should download these datasets.
 Then decompress and organize them as:
 ```
 .
 ├── data